constellationcolon/essayer/_drafts/size-fetish.md

 it to go.
 See also: {% cite breakdown-of-nations -L page -l 28 %} for example, of this passage:

+> {% marginnote %}{% cite breakdown-of-nations -L page -l 28 %}{% endmarginnote %}
+> But there is one element capable of accumulating its physical substance so
+> far and so unequivocally beyond the critical limit that no force on earth
+> can check it.
+This is the immense collective bulk of the most courted
+> organism of our time, the human mass, the people which, at a given size and
+> density, not only generates the ideal condition of anonymity at which a
+> greater number of individuals can, without danger of detection, sweep up
+> critical quantity of power than would be possible at the more translucent
+> lesser densities; at a given point the mass becomes itself so spontaneously
+> vile that, in addition to the increased quantum of individual misdeeds,
+> performed under the cloak of its darkening multitudes, it begins to produce
+> a quantum of its own, and wholly detached, badness that bears a relationship
+> to its size, but not to the nature of the human molecules composing it.

 > {% marginnote %}{% cite breakdown-of-nations -L page -l 35 %}{% endmarginnote %}
 > Again we shall find that the dreaded result of a society’s behaviour is the
 > consequence not of evil schemes or evil disposition but of the power that is